A young Black woman sitting on a bench in the park.

 Alcohol

-You can continue to drink some alcohol while taking olanzapine, but having the two together might make you very sleepy or make you fall over.
+It may be possible to drink some alcohol in moderation while taking olanzapine but the two together might make you feel very sleepy and unsteady on your feet, especially when you first start taking the medication.

 Street drugs